null

 What is Bunco?

-• A game of Bunco is played in two to four sets, with six rounds in each set.
+• Game Structure: A traditional game of Bunco consists of two to four sets, with six rounds in each set.

-• Players are seated at multiple tables, with 4 players at each table.
+• Setup: Players sit at multiple tables, with four players at each table.
 One table is designated as the head table.

-• During the game, players at each table take turns rolling three dice to try and earn points.
-All tables play simultaneously.
+• Gameplay: Players at each table take turns rolling three dice to earn points, with all tables playing simultaneously.

-• A player at the head table rings a bell to signal the beginning and end of each round.
+• Round Signals: A player at the head table rings a bell to start and end each round.

-• When the head table has earned 21 points, the round is over.
-The head table rings a bell to signal that the round has ended.
+• Ending a Round: When the head table reaches 21 points, the round ends, and the bell rings to signal this.

-• At the end of a game, there are typically multiple winners.
-The player(s) with the most Buncos, wins, losses, etc. may earn prizes for their successes.
+• Winning: At the end of the game, there are often multiple winners, with prizes for most Buncos, wins, losses, etc.

 But don't let this dry summary of the game give you the wrong impression.
-Bunco games are known for getting noisy and rowdy with all the socializing, dice rolling, friendly competition, and celebrating!
-It's a gaming event that brings people together again and again in a spirit of fun and friendship.
+Bunco games are known for being lively and loud, filled with socializing, dice rolling, friendly competition, and lots of celebrating!
+It's a great way to bring people together for fun and friendship.

 Bunco Supplies and Components